nrwl/nx/docs/shared/tutorials/npm-workspaces.md

 First, the script will propose installing some plugins based on the packages that are being used in your repository.
 Let's skip the plugins for now and explore what Nx provides without any plugins.

 Second, the script asks a series of questions to help set up caching for you.
-The `build` task needs to be run in dependency order. `typecheck`, `build` and `lint` are cacheable tasks and only the `build` task produces an output in the `dist` folder.
+- The `build` task needs to be run in dependency order.
+- `typecheck`, `build` and `lint` are cacheable tasks.
+- Only the `build` task produces an output in the `dist` folder.
+- Skip remote caching and we'll add it later.

 ```text {% command="npx nx@latest init" path="~/tuskydesigns" %}
  NX   Recommended Plugins: